harmoniqs/TrajectoryIndexingUtils.jl/README.md

 > servedocs(skip_files=["docs/src/index.md"])
 ```

-## NOTE:
+> **Note:** `servedocs` needs to watch a subset of the files in the `docs/` folder.
+If it watches files that are generated on a docs build/re-build, `servedocs` will continuously try to re-serve the pages.
-servedocs needs to watch a subset of the files in the `docs/` folder.
-If it watches files that are generated on a docs build/re-build, servedocs will continuously try to reserve the pages.
+>

-To prevent this, ensure all generated files are included in the skip dirs or skip files args for servedocs.
+> To prevent this, ensure all generated files are included in the skip dirs or skip files args for `servedocs`.

 For example, if we forget index.md like so:
 ```